-Materials that are not stored by serum storage conditions can deform quickly.
+Serums are one of health institutions’ most common support materials for treating different diseases.
+It is a liquid solution, the content of which varies according to the patient’s condition.
+The water contained in it is calculated as nine grams per six liters.
+Serum storage conditions differ depending on the type of it available; there are two kinds: isotonic and physiological.
+If it is not stored properly, it can deform quickly.
 The use of a deformed serum on a patient may even pose a life-threatening risk.
 Cabinets prepared for serum storage conditions provide various advantages and can be used safely.
-“Serum storage conditions, what are they?” and “What needs to be done to store the serum properly?”
+“Serum storage conditions, what are they?” and “What needs to be done to store it properly?”
 Answers to frequently asked questions are in our article.

 What is Serum?

-The serum used for medical purposes is given to patients as a result of tests or can be added to the treatment as a result of different symptoms seen in patients.
-The serum, which can take place in the treatment of an individual who has had an accident, can also be preferred for nutritional problems.
-Other situations where serum is used can be listed as follows:
+The serum used for medical purposes is given to patients as a result of tests or can be added to the treatment due to different symptoms seen in patients.
+It can be used to treat an individual who has had an accident and can also be preferred for nutritional problems.
+Other situations where it is used can be listed as follows:

 - In metabolic problems seen in individuals,